The Dorian mode is the next scale on your to-do list.

 Listening for the Dorian

 The Dorian mode can be tough to hear in some situations.
 After all, it is only one note off from the Aeolian mode (natural minor) and the Mixolydian mode.
-Any rock or metal song that seems slightly too upbeat is usually a good candidate to be in Dorian.
-Usually the best place to focus is going to be the bass or the solo if you are unsure if it is the Dorian scale or the minor pentatonic.
+Any rock or metal song that seems slightly too “upbeat” is usually a good candidate to be in Dorian.
+Usually, the best place to focus is going to be the bass or the solo if you are unsure if it is the Dorian scale or the minor pentatonic.